e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the v5 production version - v5.3.3
+This is the v5 pre-release version - v5.4.0

-Note that large sections of the code has been re-written and there are significant changes to the configuration files in this release.
+Note that there are significant changes to the configuration files in this release.

-Note: Configuration files in this version are not backward compatable with v4 configuration files.
+Note: Some configuration files in this version are not backward compatable with v4 or v5.3 configuration files.

 Please read notes/NEWIN_v5 before installing.